Bermx97/Photo-Caption-Contest/README.md

 # Photo Caption Contest App

 This is a web application deployed on Render.com.
-It allows users to register, log in, add humorous captions to images loaded from a database, edit and delete their own captions, and like captions added by other users.
+It allows users to register, log in, add humorous captions to images loaded from a database, edit and delete their own captions, like captions added by other users, and browse captions with pagination.
 The application also includes user roles, with standard users and admins, which control access to certain actions.

 https://github.com/user-attachments/assets/cc1e6698-8204-4af3-819f-c2afb04273b9